abellion/ngDatabase/README.md

 ```
 ##### Description
 Repositories are the equivalent of tables in SQL.
 In other words, it's where and how your data are stored.
+You can create repositories when you init ngDatabase or with the createRepositories() method.
 ##### Exemple
 For exemple, if you have an user management in your app, your repositories looks like that :
 ```javascript